 The fastest-growing refugee crisis in the world

-Many have arrived with just the clothes on their backs – they need food, clean water and shelter to survive, but above all they need to feel safe.
+Many have arrived injured and deeply traumatized by their experiences, with just the clothes on their backs.
+They need food, clean water and shelter to survive, but above all they need to feel safe.
 People are living in makeshift tents in hugely overcrowded settlements.
 Conditions in the camps are woefully inadequate and unhealthy, with overflowing latrines and contaminated water.
 They’re largely unlit and dangerous at night – women, girls and children are particularly vulnerable to abuse, exploitation and trafficking.

 Oxfam is responding